zubeax/zubeax.github.io/_posts/2023-12-23-installing-gitea.markdown

 ## Installing Gitea

 We let helm do the actual installation.
-The `values` file is below.
-The only item to watch out for is postgresql.enabled.
-For obvious reasons this has to be set to **false**.
+The `values.yaml` file is below.
+The only item to watch out for is `postgresql.enabled`.
+Since we provisioned Postgres on our own, this has to be set to **false**.

 ~~~yaml
 #File: 'gitea-values.yaml'